AhmetGkp/Dictionary-Application/README.md

 -Mark the words as "Kelimeyi Öğrendim" to not face with them at the quiz if it's enough similar to you.
 Or just delete them.

+-Downloading the rar file is enough for use.